Fed's Dudley urges better small-business lending standards

-NEW YORK (Reuters) - A top Federal Reserve official on Friday urged better standards and certifications for organizations lending to small U.S. businesses.
+NEW YORK, May 8 (Reuters) - A top Federal Reserve official on Friday urged better standards and certifications for organizations lending to small U.S. businesses.

 New York Fed President William Dudley did not comment on monetary policy or the national economy in a speech in the Bronx in New York.
 Instead he highlighted the positive role of community-based lenders, and offered improvements.